 Costs of Issuance Fund.
-All money on deposit in the 2022D Costs of Issuance Fund will be applied solely for the payment of authorized Costs of Issuance of the 2022D Bonds.
-Before any payment from the 2022D Costs of Issuance Fund will be made by the Trustee, the District will file or cause to be filed with the Trustee a Requisition of the District in the form attached to the Trust Agreement to be signed by an Authorized Representative.
+All money on deposit in the 2022D Costs of Issuance Fund and the 2022H Costs of Issuance Fund will be applied solely for the payment of authorized Costs of Issuance of the 2022D Bonds and 2022H Bonds.
+Before any payment from the 2022D Costs of Issuance Fund and the 2022H Costs of Issuance Fund will be made by the Trustee, the District will file or cause to be filed with the Trustee a Requisition of the District in the form attached to the respective Trust Agreement to be signed by an Authorized Representative.